Artificial Intelligence in Mobile Robots

 - Make your robot do whatever else you want to impress the teacher...!

-The weight of this option will depend on the difficulty and novelty of
+The weight of this option will depend on the difficulty and the novelty

 - You must test your program under many different conditions.
 You

-new obstacles which are not in the map, (3) obstacles of different
+not represented in the map, (3) obstacles of different shapes, colors

-shapes, colors and materials, (4) start and goal points.
+and materials, (4) different start and goal points.

 - You should also test the limit conditions.
 For instance: (1)